ornl-ssd/cpp-make-intro/_episodes/01-intro.md

 seconds.
 Also if we need to make a change to `wordcount`, we have to remember the command we used to compile it.

-The most common solution to the tedium of data processing is to write a shell script that runs the whole pipeline from start to finish.
+One common solution to the tedium of data processing is to write a shell script that runs the whole pipeline from start to finish.

-Using your text editor of choice (e.g. nano), add the following to a new file named `run_pipeline.sh`.
+The following script is an example of what you might do to automate some of this workflow:

 ~~~
 # USAGE: bash run_pipeline.sh [need_to_compile]